Carberry emergency department closes indefinitely

 Schoonbaert said recruitment is ongoing to ensure the suspension of service is as short as possible.

 He adds people who need emergency department services are asked to call the Carberry Health Centre to determine the nearest open emergency department.
-A full schedule can be found here (Link).
+A full schedule can be found here.

 All residents making 911 calls are transported to the most appropriate open emergency department, Schoonbaert said.